 Why Does Expertise Matter?

+Expertise matters because the world is a complex place.
+Humans collectively “divide and conquer” this complexity through the individual attainment of expertise that can then, in one way or another, be shared with the rest of society.
 At Paid Search Done Well, we’ve built deep expertise in a focused chunk of the complex world of digital marketing.
 This expertise is meaningful because it allows us to deliver more value to our clients and to ultimately share in that value.

 What is Expertise?